 - Support the legal limit of power and have good receive performance on the target bands

 - Allow for both of us to share the available antennas and operate at the same time.
 This includes having at least two directions HF beams available for us to share.

 - Allow for future expansion into weak signal VHF/UHF work, possibly including satellite and/or EME operations

-As one can imagine, this is quite a wide range of goals it was pretty difficult to achieve all of this with a single tower system.
-The first problem was to select HF beam antennas.
+As one can imagine, this is quite a wide range of goals it was pretty difficult to achieve all of this with a single-tower system.
+The first problem was selecting HF beam antennas.
 After much research, we tentatively settled on a pair of SteppIR DB36 HF Beams.
 We chose these beams for the following reasons:

 - A single antenna covers all bands 40m – 6m with an option for a rotating dipole on 80m with good performance